 5.5 The Property Asset Management Appraisal estimated recurring revenue savings of £200,000 from this project.
-The first action was the closure of Auchernack in 2019.
+The first action will be the closure of Auchernack in 2019.

-- Depots and general office provision are also under review for rationalisation.
-Backlog maintenance requirements will be reduced and capital receipts generated from the disposal of properties. - Work is ongoing to develop the customer service and digital projects with a view to continuing to generate savings.
+Depots and general office provision are also under review for rationalisation.
+Backlog maintenance requirements will be reduced and capital receipts generated from the disposal of properties.
+Further savings are anticipated from a restructure of the delivery of property services.

+- 5.6 Work is ongoing to develop on the customer service and digital projects with a view to continuing to generate savings.
 Digital working was estimated to deliver savings of £250,000.
 School administration is being reviewed and potential savings from this have been identified. - 5.7 The museums projects is small as it relates to the Falconer Museum only.
 Savings are included in the target for 2020/21.
-The Leisure review is potentially a more financially significant project but the scope for savings is still under development at this stage. - 5.8 The first and second tier management review has been reported, with savings of £0.2 million.
+The Leisure review is potentially a more financially significant project but the scope for savings is still under development at this stage.

+- 5.8 The first and second tier management review has been reported, with savings of £0.2 million.
 There is a cross-over between this review and the review of property services being carried out under the aegis of Asset Management.
-The related governance review is underway. - 5.9 A Commercial officer has been appointed to drive forward the income generation and commercialisation agenda and it is anticipated that additional income will be generated from 2020/21 onwards. - 5.10 Service efficiencies for cleaning, waste collection and street sweeping have been budgeted for.
+The related governance review is underway. - 5.9 A Commercial officer has been appointed to drive forward the income generation and commercialisation agenda and it is considered that there is the prospect of additional income being generated from 2020/21 onwards. - 5.10 Service efficiencies for cleaning, waste collection and street sweeping have been budgeted for.
 Service efficiencies from the new HR/Payroll system are anticipated. - 5.11 Transformation of education and children's services are anticipated to be the areas where significant savings are most likely to be found.
-Work has commenced on reviewing Additional Support Needs (ASN) and early indications are of savings commencing in 2021/22.
+Work has commenced on reviewing Additional Support Needs (ASN) and current (early) indications are of savings commencing in 2020/21 and full year effect in 2021/22.
 Benchmarking of the cost of Looked After Children shows spend per capita in Moray to be above the Scottish average for both residential and community based placements, and a high proportion of Looked After Children in residential settings.
-As an indication of potential savings from reform in this area, a move towards comparator authority averages for proportion of Looked After Children in community settings could generate annual savings of £3 million. - 5.12 In summary, the current projected savings from IMP are up to £0.73 million plus further savings to be confirmed, mainly anticipated to be from education and children's services.
-The high-level scoping indication of £3 million mentioned in paragraph 5.11 is ambitious and likely to take some time to be generated.
-From this it is evident that the amount of savings which can be reasonably expected to be generated by the IMP will not resolve the budget gap identified in paragraph 4.2, even on the most optimistic scenario.
-Consequently, the Council requires to increase the scope of potential transformation beyond the IMP, recognising that the Council has limited resources to devote to transformation and must concentrate its efforts in order to achieve transformation.
-Spreading resource too thin heightens the risk of failure.
-Work beyond the current IMP is ongoing with the Council's senior management team CMT/SMT.
-This began with horizon scanning across a range of potential long term visions for Council services supported by the Improvement
+As an indication of potential savings from reform in this area, a move towards comparator authority averages for proportion of Looked After Children in community settings could generate annual savings of £3 million.